 Home Decor Delights: Sunflowers in Every Nook

-- Add dried artichokes, pinecones, dried orange slices, cinnamon sticks, and star anise on top, and add a beautiful woodsy scent to your fall home decor.
+- *Add dried artichokes, pinecones, dried orange slices, cinnamon sticks, and star anise on top, and add a beautiful woodsy scent to your fall home decor.
+Remove the flowers and it works for the holiday season straight through winter.

 Aroma and Atmosphere: Crafting Natural Potpourri